Protections against family violence

 There doesn’t have to be a sexual relationship for a close personal relationship to exist.
 It can include a variety of relationship types, including caregiver relationships.

-You won’t be in a close personal relationship with the other person just because the other person is your boss or employee or co-worker.
+You won’t be in a close personal relationship with the other person just because they are your boss or employee or co-worker.

 What if there isn’t a “family relationship”?